-In accordance with the Income Tax Act, Burman University annually issues T4's (Statement of Remuneration Paid), T4A's (Statement of Pension, Retirement, Annuity and Other Income), and T2202A's (Tuition and Education Amounts Certificate).
+In accordance with the Income Tax Act, Burman University annually issues T4's (Statement of Remuneration Paid), T4A's (Statement of Pension, Retirement, Annuity and Other Income), and T2202's (Tuition and Education Amounts Certificate).

-The amount provided on the T2202A will be the net total of tuition charged in the calendar year less any balance owing on December 31.
+The amount provided on the T2202 will be the net total of tuition charged in the calendar year less any balance owing on December 31.
 Burman University applies payments received on account in the following order: old accounts, mandatory fees, other charges, cafeteria, rent, and tuition.

-Since the forms may be sent to a student via Canada Post, it is crucial that a student maintain a valid address with Student Financial Services.
+These forms will be available only through the Student Portal under My Taxes.
 If replacement or amended documents are required, students must pay a \$15 processing fee.